Mark-M3511/abrsd/web/modules/custom/abrsd_user_registration/README.md

 - `createUserAccount(array $values): ?User`: This method creates a new user account with the provided values.
 It takes an array of values as a parameter, creates a new `User` object with these values, and returns the `User` object.

+- `searchUserByEmail()`: This method takes an email address as a parameter and searches for a user with that email.
+It returns the user ID if found, or NULL if not.

 ## UserRegistrationRedirectSubscriber Class Methods

 - `__construct(ConfigFactoryInterface $config_factory, LoggerChannelFactoryInterface $logger)`: This is the constructor method.
 It initializes the `ConfigFactoryInterface` and `LoggerChannelFactoryInterface` objects.